CodeEvent/SmartGuard/README.md

 ⭐ Star · 🍴 Fork · 💬 Discuss · 📝 Contribute

-Community project by @mukul975.
-Not affiliated with Anthropic PBC.
+Community project by @CodeEvent.
+Not affiliated with Slither.

 ---